learning-zone/react-basics/README.md

 **5. useChain()**

-`useChain` allows to set the execution sequence of previously defined animation hooks.
-To do this, you need to use `refs`, which will subsequently prevent the independent execution of the animation.
+It allows to set the execution sequence of previously defined animation hooks.
+To do this, we use `refs`, which will subsequently prevent the independent execution of the animation.

 **Example:**